zogzog/cubicweb/doc/book/en/intro/concepts.rst

 On a Unix system, the available cubes are usually stored in the directory :file:`/usr/share/cubicweb/cubes`.
-If you're using the cubicweb forest (:ref:SourceInstallation), the cubes are searched in the directory :file:`/path/to/cubicweb_forest/cubes`.
+If you're using the cubicweb forest (:ref:`SourceInstallation`), the cubes are searched in the directory :file:`/path/to/cubicweb_forest/cubes`.
 The environment variable :envvar:`CW_CUBES_PATH` gives additionnal locations where to search for cubes.